🏠 Awaab's Law 2026:See the compliance equipment guide →

 • Compact dimensions suit offices, small kitchens, and service counters

-• Lower running costs than 30W units — efficient for smaller spaces
+• 16W draw — efficient for smaller spaces

 • Pre-installed lamps and removable catch tray